 Area Coordinators for your area and Resident Assistants in your residence hall are always the first points of contact.
 They can usually help you quickly with any concerns you have.

 Once you have your final schedule, you may order your textbooks.
-Note that we do not ship to dorm rooms, the campus mail room or any other on-campus location.
+Note that Champlain's Campus Store does not ship to residence hall rooms, the campus mailroom or any other on-campus location.

 Although Champlain has public workstations and computer labs available across campus, most students do arrive at Champlain with their own computer to take advantage of Champlain's extensive WiFi network and gigabit internet service.

 There is no better time than when you're in college to spend a semester or a year in a foreign country and earn college credit.
-The key to studying abroad is meeting with an advisor early on to let him or her know your intentions.
-That way, he or she can help you plan your schedule to incorporate a study-abroad semester into your plan.
+The key to studying abroad is meeting with an advisor early on to let them know your intentions.
+That way, they can help you plan your schedule to incorporate a study-abroad semester into your plan.
 For more on studying abroad and to learn about our existing programs, click here.

-All students accepted into a Champlain bachelor's degree program are automatically considered for one of Champlain's merit-based scholarships.
+All students admitted into a Champlain bachelor's degree program are automatically considered for one of Champlain's merit-based scholarships.
 These scholarships focus on students who exemplify excellence in academics and engagement outside the classroom.

-If you've decided that Champlain is your first choice, simply submit a secure online payment for your tuition and housing deposit (if applicable), and you are officially a Champlain College student.
+If you've decided that Champlain is your first choice, simply submit a secure online payment for your enrollment deposit, and you are officially a Champlain College student.

-Champlain College offers a health insurance plan for students who do not have outside insurance.
-Find more information on our optional Full-Time Student Health & Accident Insurance options.
+Champlain College requires that all students be covered by health insurance, and the fee for this coverage is automatically added to your bill unless you specifically waive the insurance and provide proof of coverage.
+Read more about Full-Time Student Health & Accident Insurance and how to waive the college plan if you have coverage.
 We have an on-campus health services office that is staffed by a nurse and a physician, who have regular clinic hours.